rsasaki0109/ge-drive-visualizer/README.md

 # Note
 - In the example of Lidar data animation (`xxx_lidar_animation.m`), there are a large number of objects to be visualized, so there are limits to how much can be displayed in Google Earth
-- Long-term visualization is difficult
+- Long-term lidar data visualization is difficult
-  - For animation, the limit is around 4000 points x 150 frames per frame
+  - For animation, the limit is around 4000 points x 150 frames
 - It is necessary to increase the memory allocated to Google Earth
   - `Preferences->Cache->Memory Cache Size (MB): 1024`
   - `Preferences->Cache->Disk Cache Size (MB): 2048`